rundel/parsermd/tests/testthat/_snaps/rmd_check_template.md

     Message <cliMessage>
       x The following required elements were missing in the document:
     Message <cliMessage>
-        * Section "Exercise 1" > "Answer" is missing required markdown text Output
+        * Section "Exercise 1" > "Answer" is missing required markdown text.
+    Output

     Message <cliMessage>